The Apple of His Eye ... commentary of Psalm 74

 And it shall come to pass, if they will not believe also these two signs, neither hearken unto thy voice, that thou shalt take of the water of the river, and pour it upon the dry land: and the water which thou takest out of the river shall become blood upon the dry land.”
 [Exodus 4:1-9]

-This is built into the very nature of these people.
+This attribute is built into the very being of these people: [The Jews].

 The Jews require a sign, and the Greeks seek after wisdom.
 Every Jew has this thing built into his very nature: HE NEEDS A SIGN!